 2. Find Gamers, Not Drillers

-Drill work is essential in tryouts but, putting guys in read and react game situational drills will help better evaluate who can play and who can only drill.
+Drill work is essential in basketball tryouts but, putting guys in read and react game situational drills will help better evaluate who can play and who can only drill.

 3. Situational Scrimmages

 If possible, have your players play situation games: 3-on-3 where they have to use a ball screen, 5-on-5 where they can’t shoot until they get a back door or pin-down, etc.

 Depending upon how you see your team playing, try and simulate those situations to see how kids respond.
 Avoid letting 5-on-5 try-out scrimmages turn into glorified 1-on-1 where players are trying to only show what they can.

 Every team needs a few players who are always going hard, always diving for loose balls, always competing, always talking, always having a good attitude, etc.

 Even if these players are not your most talented, their enthusiasm will rub off on the other players and improve the culture of the team.
 If a player has a bad attitude, cut him before it rubs off on the other players.

 Look for players who are going to push your first team.

 Even if this player will never play in a game, they can be a very valuable asset to the team if they know their role, play good defense, and make your best players work and improve every day in practice.

 You never know how a young player is going to develop, so keep an eye out for potential in young players.
 Many times, young players are skilled enough to play, but not athletic enough to play because their body has not matured yet.